l2silver/two-way-rest/README.md

 callback: <function>
 onSuccessCB: <function>
 onFailureCB: <function>
-onSuccess: <object> passed to instance on success
-onFailure: <object> passed to instance on failure
 upload: <boolean> is one of the fields in the component a file field
 force: <boolean> should a component refire its standard ajax call everytime it is updated
 parent: <boolean> true for CreateChildComponents